Vdmitriy2973/Vdmitriy2973/README.md

 ### About me
 * 🌍  Based in Russia
+* 📚  Graduated with a Python programming courses
 * 👨‍💼  Currently working in Lugansk Home Networks
 * 🔭  Also working as a freelancer on kwork.ru
-* 🧠  Actually learning FastAPI, pydantic
+* 🧠  Studying in university named after Vladimir Dahl

 ___